Wilfred Agbonavbare: International career

 Agbonavbare appeared with the Nigerian under-20s at the 1983 FIFA World Youth Championship in Mexico.
 He played for more than one decade with the full side, being selected for the 1994 African Cup of Nations and that year's FIFA World Cup, backing up Peter Rufai on both occasions.

 Personal life

-Agbonavbare settled in the Community of Madrid after retiring as a player, working as a delivery man and a goalkeeper coach.
-In late January 2015 it was revealed that he was suffering from cancer, and he subsequently underwent treatment at the Hospital Universitario Príncipe de Asturias in Alcalá de Henares.
+Agbonavbare settled in the Community of Madrid after retiring, working as a delivery man, porter at the Madrid–Barajas Airport and goalkeeper coach of amateurs CD Coslada.
+In late January 2015, it was revealed that he was suffering from cancer, and he subsequently underwent treatment at the Hospital Universitario Príncipe de Asturias in Alcalá de Henares.

-Both Agonavbare's former team Rayo Vallecano and its opponents Atlético Madrid displayed a banner during their league match at the Vicente Calderón Stadium on 24 January that read "Fuerza Wilfred" (You Can Do It Wilfred).
+Both Agonavbare's former team Rayo Vallecano and opponents Atlético Madrid displayed a banner during their league match at the Vicente Calderón Stadium on 24 January that read "Fuerza Wilfred" (Come on Wilfred).
 He succumbed to the disease three days later, aged 48.

+Racist abuse

+In the 1992–93 season, Agbonavbare was the target of racist abuse from Real Madrid fans, who chanted Negro cabrón, recoge el algodón! (loosely translated "Motherfucking coon, go pick cotton!").
+A middle-aged man was caught saying on live television that "that lousy damn nigger" and referee Juan Andújar Oliver were to blame for Real's defeat, much to the amusement of teenage supporters who shouted "Ku Klux Klan".
+One of them, a 13-year-old, angrily grabbed the interviewer's microphone and verbally threatened the player by saying, "Sunday, we'll go beat that son-of-a-bitch nigger up in Vallecas"; Rayo drew that match 1–1 at the Santiago Bernabéu Stadium, having previously won 2–0 in the reverse fixture.

+When asked to comment about the events in the dressing room, Agbonavbare stated "That's normal, I am dark-skinned and, having made many saves, I expected people to shout at me.
+But i am a footballer and this is nothing, i am very focused on [playing] my match".
+Rayo Vallecano dedicated a mosaic at the Vallecas Stadium to him, with the inscription "For your defence of the Sash and your fight against racism, we will never forget you".